c4arl0s/5Functions-ObjectiveC/README.md

 # When should I use a function?

+When you find yourself repeating work that is very similar in nature (in this case, the words in the printf statement), you want to start thinking about a function as a better way of accomplishing the same task.

 # How do I write and use a function?

 # How functions work together

 # Local variables, frames, and the stack

+- Every function can have local variables.
+Local variables are variables declared inside a function.
+They exist only during the execution of that function and can only be accessed from within that function.
+- “When a function is called, its frame is created on top of the stack.
+When the function finishes executing, its frame is popped off the stack and destroyed.”

+### What happens to my local variables when the function finishes executing ?

 # Recursion

+- Can a function call itself?
+You bet!
+We call that recursion.

 # Looking at the frames in the debugger